emilyeserven/emilyeserven.github.io/_drafts/2017-12-05-portfolio-blog-3.markdown

 ## Design

 In my last redesign, I had expressed the desire to keep a portfolio design that would give visitors an accurate representation of my design style.
 This design attitude is something I kept going into this redesign while adding another element: increased professionalism and a more modern design.
+This caused the aesthetic to slide closer to minimalism than previous portfolio iterations, which worked well in framing the content.

-**Typography** - Initially when starting this rebranding, I wanted to keep the handdrawn aesthetic that had existed since I first got a portfolio.
+Initially when starting this rebranding, I wanted to keep the handdrawn aesthetic that had existed since I first got a portfolio.
 Once I applied a minimalist aesthetic to the rest of the website, it didn't make sense to keep the handdrawn styled typography, so I decided to switch fonts.
 I avoided google fonts because I think many are starting to look overused, and I wanted something distinct to my brand.
 Having bought some font packs from DesignCuts, I decided to use fonts from those packs and built a grid of options.

-**Collateral** - Since the new design abandoned the handdrawn theme of my previous iterations of branding, I was able to match my resume and business cards with my website more closely.
+Since the new design abandoned the handdrawn theme of my previous iterations of branding, I was also able to match my resume and business cards with my website more closely.
 I also used the image of the Fulton Center ceiling throughout all materials to have a common design thread (that was not a headshot or specific project photo).

+**Collateral** -

 ## Refocusing Content

+Most content-related design decisions were made with my decision to focus on 'showing the full picture' instead of just displaying commercial work.
+This allowed me to show important side projects and experiments more prominently as well as display my photography, which would have been more out of place in previous layouts.

 ### Homepage

+The homepage was redesigned by taking project features out and replacing them with a link to my work page statements about my design and development style.

 * instead of featuring work first and foremost, I concentrated on adding a statement to describe what I care about in my work
 * content on the Home page replaced the need for an About page